toolpath/syil/control_notes.md

 - password: 123456
 - Port: 2100

+# Parameters

+- 7000 - 7011: Tool Table

-# 4th Axis Drive Parameters
+# Silver CNC 4th Axis Drive Parameters

 To save a parameter you need to hold down the far left button, then it will say DONE